*This functionality is available for Advanced users only.

-As documents are reviewed, check the current status of all Folders on the Review home page.
+As documents are reviewed, check the current status of all Folders on the Discovery home page.

 If a set of documents is quite large, subsets can be created.
 For example, "Environmental Concerns: Runoff - Review 1", "Environmental Concerns: Runoff - Review 2"...

 To learn how to create Folders, click here.

 Responsive Issues are used for organizing, coordinating research and enhancing communication between members of your review.
 Documents and designations from transcripts may have as many issues as needed, providing powerful search and reporting functionality.

 To learn how to create Responsive Issues, click here.